VNG-Realisatie/nlx/docs/content/get-started/provide-an-api.md

 To provide an API to the NLX network, you need to route traffic through an **inway** service.
 We will use the certificate which we've setup in [part 2]({{< ref "/create-certificates.md" >}}), to make sure traffic is encrypted between your and other nodes.

+Please note that you need a domain name to provide an inway.
+An IP address won't work.

+It is not recommended to follow this guide when you're working from your home network.
+Preferably you are able to start the inway service on a machine which is publicly accessible and it's port 4443 is open to the public.

 ## The API

 In this example we will use [postman-echo.com](https://postman-echo.com) as an example API.